nbartoe22/Git-lab/answers.md

 Changes to be commited answers.md, README.md
 On branch master, nothing to commit, working tree clean commit e6549a9449332ed382df00730f1012271f8de89b4 (HEAD -> master) AUthor nathanbartoe@outlook.com Date: TUE Jan 21 20:00:06 2025 -0500
+On branch main your branch is up to date with origin/main Changes were not reflected failed to push some refs to the github
+Changes were made
+.gitignore README.md